 The truth is that most Canadians need term life insurance, at least those who have dependents who rely on them financially.

-Let’s have a closer look at how these policies stack up by comparing the pros and cons.
+Let’s take a closer look at these pros and cons.

 1. Lifetime coverage